 The Start Menu is one of the most important UI elements in Windows 11/10.
 In the recent past, Microsoft has added new features and redesigned the Start Menu several times.
 It is very common for professionals to use multiple monitors on Windows.
 In this article, we explain how you can move the Start Menu to the second monitor.

 There are two easy ways you can do this in Windows 11/10-

 - Change Setting – Use this device as the primary monitor.

-Let us see how to do this in details.
+Let us see how to do this in detail.

 Using more than one display not only offers a better screen real estate but also helps in improving productivity.
-The taskbar and the Start Menu is usually present only in the original monitor.
-Most of the times it helps to move Start Menu to the secondary display.
+The taskbar and the Start Menu is usually present only on the original monitor.
+Most of the time it helps to move Start Menu to the secondary display.
 This will help us segregate tasks and use separate monitors for different tasks.
-Check out some of the best ways to move Start Menu to a second monitor,
+Check out some of the best ways to move the Start Menu to a second monitor.

 1] Unlock and drag the taskbar